Gaumit-Kauts/Ticket-Booking-System/README.md

-# Ticket-Booking-System
-Design and Built a movie ticket booking system in java Started with the plan-driven approach by designing the Class-Relationip diagram, Attribute diagrams and UML diagrams.
-Explored software design patterns that would go smoothly with the project and implied Singleton Design Pattern Used SQL for the databse and JDBC for initiating the connection Came up with a working movie ticket booking system which can allow the end-users to book/cancel the tickets and on the other hand allows the developers to add/delete/modify the movie tickets and cinemas.
+# 🎟️ Ticket Booking System

+A robust Java-based movie ticket booking system designed to streamline both user and developer experiences! 🎥🍿

+## 🛠️ Project Overview

+* Structured Development: Employed a plan-driven approach starting with the design of Class-Relationship, Attribute, and UML diagrams, laying a solid foundation for the project.
+* Design Patterns: Explored various software design patterns and implemented the Singleton Design Pattern to ensure efficient resource management and a smooth user experience.
+* Database Integration: Used SQL for database management and JDBC for seamless connection initiation, enabling reliable data handling for movie tickets and cinemas.
+* Comprehensive Functionality: Developed a fully functional system where users can book or cancel tickets, and developers have the flexibility to add, delete, or modify movie tickets and cinema information.

+## 🚀 Features

+* User-Friendly Booking System: Intuitive interface allowing easy ticket booking and cancellation.
+* Developer Controls: Robust backend tools for managing movie listings and cinema details.
+* Efficient Design: Implemented best practices in software design to ensure a scalable and maintainable system.

+## 🧑‍💻 Technical Skills

+* Languages & Tools: Java, SQL, JDBC, Software Design Patterns